Contact Academic Advising:

 Applicants are eligible to apply to the Advanced Standing MSW if they have a 3.20 cumulative GPA (scale is 4.00 = "A") in the last 60 hours of a CSWE accredited Social Work, BSW program.

 Competitive applicants for the Standard MSW typically have a “B” (3.00 on a 4.00 scale) grade point average in the last 60 semester hours or 90 quarter hours of undergraduate coursework.
-If you do not meet the minimum GPA requirements, admission will still be considered using each component of your application, including professional and academic background.
+If you do not meet the 3.0 GPA, admission will still be considered using each component of your application, including professional and academic background.

 While official transcripts are required if admitted, students can submit unofficial transcripts with their initial application.
 MSW applications can be considered and reviewed with unofficial copies.
 If admitted, students are then required to submit official copies prior to starting their program.